Updated: Jun 18

-The media is selling disembodiment as expression, for profit and they are including free shipping.
+The media is selling disembodiment as expression, for-profit and they are including free shipping.

 Seven years later, we have an epidemic of young women and many young boys as well, threatening their parents with suicide if their parents do not agree to allow their children to take wrong sex hormones and have surgeries on their sex organs on demand, while medical professionals affirm children’s disordered thinking.
 Advertising is nothing if not insidious which is what makes it so effective.

-On one front we have Johnson & Johnson marketing these procedures as totally normal “cosmetic” surgeries, surgeons smiling into cameras at gender clinics, cheerleading the most macabre reenigeering of healthy human sex organs (open that link at your own risk), reality TV shows and mainstream magazines celebrating the castration of young men.
+On one front we have Johnson & Johnson marketing these procedures as totally normal “cosmetic” surgeries, surgeons smiling into cameras at gender clinics, cheerleading the most macabre reengineering of healthy human sex organs (open that link at your own risk), reality TV shows and mainstream magazines celebrating the castration of young men.

-Men are walking fashion runways in pregnancy prothesis and young women are being displayed in underwear ad campaigns, their surgery scars from the amputation of healthy breasts promoted as empowerment.
+Men are walking fashion runways in pregnancy prosthesis and young women are being displayed in underwear ad campaigns, their surgery scars from the amputation of healthy breasts are promoted as empowerment.
 Meanwhile, journalists, academics, those engaged in politics and policy are all being censored for attempting to critique this, by the same media.
 Is this supposed to be an organic development, across countries and media platforms simultaneously?

 There aren’t many media conglomerates feeding us information and it only fits within the allowable purview of their corporate interests.
 They are all on board the gender-as-medical-identity train, leading us to believe this uniformity of thought is organic acceptance by the populace which encourages group think acquiescence.
 In other words, people are being brainwashed into believing that disembodiment for profiteering is a human right and that most people agree with this - when most people don't know feck-all about what is actually happening because all they see are slick advertisements by the MIC controlled media and messages from the LGBT NGO front who tell the media what to say.
 The mainstream media is being controlled and trained by LGBT NGOs fronting for the MIC and functioning as the arbiters of nothing less than reality itself.

-We have to get clear that this apparatus of the gender medical industry is being strategically driven by capital, technological developments and the MIC through all our institutions, corporations and governments.
-While we are all arguing about what identity means, as it is overlaid with sex role stereotypes, the elites are running away with human sex.
+We have to get clear that this apparatus of the gender medical industry is being strategically driven by capital, technological developments, and the MIC through all our institutions, corporations, and governments.
+While we are all arguing about what identity means, as it is overlaid with sex-role stereotypes, the elites are running away with human sex.
 They are violating the boundary between male and female, opening markets to which our essential humanity becomes a-sky-is the-limit market to be mined.